ADA-research/Sparkle/Examples/selection.md

 #### Generate a report including results on the test set

-Generate an experimental report that includes the results on the test set, and as before the experimental procedure and performance information; this will be located at `Output/Selection/Sparkle_Report_For_Test.pdf`
+Generate an experimental report that includes the results on the test set, and as before the experimental procedure and performance information; this will be located at `Output/Analysis/report.pdf`

 ```bash
 sparkle generate report
 ```

-By default the `generate_report` command will create a report for the most recent instance set.
-To generate a report for an older instance set, the desired instance set can be specified with: `--test-case-directory Test_Cases/PTN2/`

 ### Comparing against SATZilla 2024